 Based on the MOMS clinical trial, funded by the National Institutes of Health, open fetal surgery for spina bifida is now an alternative treatment option for some patients and families.
 Physicians at Children’s Memorial Hermann Hospital were the first in Texas to conduct open fetal surgery for spina bifida repair.

 The Fetal Center is also among the first to report the outcomes of the first group of patients to reach the milestone of their first birthday.
-“We are pleased that our outcomes closely match those of the MOMS clinical trial,” adds Michael Bebbington, MD, director of prenatal imaging and fetal diagnosis at The Fetal Center.
-Infants born with spina bifida are at risk for a range of disorders, such as hydrocephalus, which may require a shunt to relieve pressure inside the skull.
+Overall, The Fetal Center’s outcomes data mirrors those reported in the MOMS trial Infants born with spina bifida are at risk for a range of disorders, such as hydrocephalus, which may require a shunt to relieve pressure inside the skull.
 Being able to avoid having a shunt inserted by 1 year of age was one of the benefits shown by the MOMS trial.

-After Kelly was evaluated by The Fetal Center’s affiliated multidisciplinary team, the lead fetal surgeon on her case, Dr. Bebbington, “assured us that I was a good candidate and his confidence and knowledge were reassuring,” she notes.
+After Kelly was evaluated by The Fetal Center’s affiliated multidisciplinary team, the team, “assured us that I was a good candidate,” she notes.

-“The Williams family is a perfect example of the dedication of parents to the welfare of their child,” says Dr. Bebbington.
-“Their dedication speaks to all of the wonderful families who go through this surgical process.
-It continues to amaze me what a mom is willing to go through to try and give her child a better life.”
+“The Williams family is a perfect example of the dedication of parents to the welfare of their child,” says a member of The Fetal Center team.
+“Their dedication speaks to all of the wonderful families who go through this surgical process.”

 Kelly underwent surgery in August 2013 and she describes her open fetal surgery as nothing short of a miracle.
 She stayed in Houston on modified bed rest until Duke was born via C-section when Kelly was 37 ½ weeks pregnant.
 Duke’s arrival on November 13, 2013, ensured her birthday was extra special.